fooplugins/foogallery-client-side/src/core/README.md

 ## Hover Effects

 The FooGallery Core CSS & JS provides some built in hover effects for the thumbnails in the various galleries.
-These CSS classes must be applied to the `foogallery-container` element and the thumbnails must have the CSS class `foogallery-thumb` applied to them.
+These CSS classes must be applied to the `foogallery` element and the thumbnails must have the CSS class `fg-thumb` applied to them.

 ### Icons

-- `hover-effect-zoom`
+- `fg-hover-zoom`
-- `hover-effect-zoom2`
+- `fg-hover-zoom2`
-- `hover-effect-zoom3`
+- `fg-hover-zoom3`
-- `hover-effect-plus`
+- `fg-hover-plus`
-- `hover-effect-circle-plus`
+- `fg-hover-circle-plus`
-- `hover-effect-eye`
+- `fg-hover-eye`

 ### Transitions

-- `hover-effect-tint`
+- `fg-hover-tint`
-- `hover-effect-color`
+- `fg-hover-color`
-- `hover-effect-scale`
+- `fg-hover-scale`

 ### Captions